 Self-regulation is when members of profession, based on their knowledge, skills and judgement, are given the privilege to set the standards for the profession – both at entry to and throughout practice.
 The HPA mandates that all qualified technologists, in order to practice the profession, must be registered with the College.

-A member with a temporary practice permit must practice under the supervision of a regulated member who:
+A member with a temporary practice permit must practice under the supervision of a regulated member who is required to remain within audible distance and immediately available for assistance.
+Availability by telephone or pager is not acceptable.

 - practices in the same area of practice as the person registered in the temporary register, and